Zimtra-SEZC/hugo/content/blogposts/trader-spotlight-q-a-with-jordan-dimitrov.md

 ---
 ![Trader spotlight of Jordan Dimitrov](/blogposts/images/frame_155877.png "Trader Spotlight: Meet Jordan Dimitrov")

 With over seven years of trading experience in U.S. equities and fixed income, Jordan Dimitrov has turned market challenges into a successful career.
-Last year, he co-founded YD Trading with Vladimir Sorchev, building a thriving community in Bulgaria that helps traders master the markets from the ground up.
+Last year, he co-founded [Yield Dynamics Trading Group](https://ydgtrading.com/) with Vladimir Sorchev, building a thriving community in Bulgaria that helps traders master the markets from the ground up.

 * **Jordan, first things first.
 Big congratulations on the arrival of your baby girl!
 How has fatherhood impacted your approach to trading and life in general?**